dltuananh123/Resort-Quote-Generator/MAINTENANCE.md

 1. Ensure `suppressHydrationWarning` attribute is present on both `<html>` and `<body>` tags in `app/layout.tsx`
 2. This is particularly important for preventing errors caused by browser extensions like Grammarly that add attributes to HTML elements
 3. Be cautious with client-side only code that might render differently from server-side

+### Translation Issues

+If translations aren't working properly:

+1. Check that the translation key exists in all language files
+2. Verify the component is using the translation hook: `const { t } = useTranslation()`
+3. Ensure the nesting structure matches exactly in the translation call: `t("section.subsection.key")`
+4. Check that the TranslationProvider wraps the component in the component tree

 ## Performance Monitoring